mikeglibrary/Data_Citation_Extract/README.md

 # How to Use

 After running the script, you will be prompted to enter the directory where your PDF files are stored.
-Once you enter the directory, the script will begin searching for data set citations within all the PDF files it finds in the directory.
+Once you enter the directory, the script will begin searching for data set citations within the PDF files stored in the directory.

 # Requirements